-While the western countries had developed a credit monitoring system way back in 1950s, it was only in 2000 that CIBIL was incepted as the first-ever credit rating agency in the country.
+CIBIL was incepted as the first-ever credit rating agency in the country.
 CIBIL has come a long way in making India a financially literate nation.
 A credit rating model made the financial market more transparent, consistent and regulated which spread awareness among financial institutions about managing risk and reducing bad loans.
 CIBIL has been improving its database and technology since.
 Now individuals can easily check their free credit score online.
-Other smaller companies like Equifax, Experian and High Mark are also offering similar services in the market but CIBIL is the largest organization formed under RBI and governed by the Credit Information Companies (Regulation) Act of 2005.
+Other credit bureaus like Equifax, Experian and High Mark are also offering similar services in the market but CIBIL is the largest organization formed under RBI and governed by the Credit Information Companies (Regulation) Act of 2005.

 How to check CIBIL score online for free?